ClosedNon-Profit

 What is the Bushfire Recovery Grants for Local Government Authorities and Community Service Organisations?

 The Bushfire Recovery Grants for Local Government Authorities and Community Service Organisations is a non-profit grant offered by Emergency Recovery Victoria in Australia, providing Up to $500K in funding.
-These grants supported councils, charities and community organisations to assist recovery, redevelopment and resilience after the 2019-20 Victorian Bushfires and to build future capacity and preparedness.
-Funding was available for projects delivering direct benefits to bushfire-affected Victorian communities.
+These grants supported councils, charities and community organisations in Victoria to assist recovery, redevelopment and resilience after the 2019-20 Victorian Bushfires.
+Funding was available for projects benefiting bushfire-affected communities and building future preparedness.

 How much funding does the Bushfire Recovery Grants for Local Government Authorities and Community Service Organisations provide?